Doto Azure Mobile Services Sample

 - azure mobile create [AzureMobileServiceName] [sqlAdminUsername] [sqlAdminPassword]

-Setup the tables and set the permissions for the table operations for your Windows Azure Mobile Service by entering the following commands:
+Setup the tables and set the permissions for the table operations for your Azure Mobile Service by entering the following commands:

 - azure mobile table create [AzureMobileServiceName] devices --permissions insert=user,update=admin,delete=admin,read=admin